MicrosoftDocs/dynamics-365-ai/ai-docs/sales/email-engagement.md

 To view the tracking preferences for all of the recipients of a message, select the **View Recipients' Preferences** link shown above the body text.
 A pop-up window opens, showing the name and follow preference for each recipient.
 From here you can open any contact, account, or lead record by selecting their name in the list.

-## Privacy notice

-For specific privacy information about Email engagement, see [Privacy notice](privacy-notice-ee.md).

 ### See also

 [Enable Email engagement](configure-email-engagement.md)